jonthorell/synth-nu-vinyl-store/README.md

 9. Products page looked too cramped when in two columns.
 Fixed by removing some details and keeping that to the product_details page
 10. Fullname did not show up in user-menu.
 Forgot to make sure fname and lname is set on all accounts.
 Fixed by making a custom signup form
 11. Custom signup form was hard to get the fields in the order I wanted them.
 It took a while to find out you needed both the Meta class and field_order to make it work.
-12.The css to remove the bullet points from the li on the privacy page hit too wide.
+12. The css to remove the bullet points from the li on the privacy page hit too wide.
 Fixed by altering the css.
 13. Update/remove links in bag did not work.
 Turned out it did not load the js-file correctly.
 Fixed.
 14. Got a bunch of unbound errors when submitting the order into the database.
 I used the boutique ado code as a base but with some modifications.
 The problem was that in boutique ado the model was named Products (capital P) but mine is called products (lowercase P).
 Python and/or Django got confused by this: